 12 Exhibit 6 shows the extent of the variation in waits for hip and knee replacement surgery across Wales prior to the pandemic when this data was last available in 2020.
-At that time, waits for knee and hip replacements in the Health Board were about average for Wales.
+At that time, waits for knee and hip replacements in the Health Board were some of the longest in Wales.
 Variation shows differences between service capacity and waiting list management.
 As health boards across Wales try to reduce waiting lists through outsourcing, there is potential for further widening of inequalities of access to care.

-Exhibit 6: mean waiting times (in days) for knee and hip replacement and revision surgery, 2019-203
+Exhibit 6: Mean waiting times (in days) for knee and hip replacement and revision surgery, 2019-203